 - Robe and shoes

-There a restaurant just next to the hotel with the same name, Astoria.
-It serves generally present day Mediterranean style suppers with extraordinary contacts – like feta imported particularly from Greece.
+There is a restaurant just next to the hotel with the same name, Astoria.
+It serves generally present-day Mediterranean style suppers with extraordinary contacts – like feta imported particularly from Greece.

-Their menu incorporates a delicious assortment of meat and fish dishes just as plates of mixed greens, pastas, sandwiches.
-There are additionally some unordinary treats for Montenegro like nasi goreng, sushi and teriyaki fish.
+Their menu incorporates a delicious assortment of meat and fish dishes just as plates of mixed greens, kinds of pasta, and sandwiches.
+There are additionally some unordinary treats for Montenegro like nasi goreng, sushi, and teriyaki fish.